hmc-cs111-fall2015/project/documents/final.md

 The language is pretty "DSL-y".
 The syntax is somewhat similar to other GPLs - such as python, for instance - but the keywords and layout of the files are fairly domain-specific.
 One potential problem with the language is that, as it is now, it's not very extensible.

+One of the things I'm pleased with is how I arranged the tiles to be filled in such that multiple areas that overlap will not look like they dont fit together.
+While this may mean some tiles are repeatedly drawn over each other, and is somewhat less efficient than checking to see if a certain tile was already there, it improves the user experience --